 - Navigate to Work Centers > TrustSec > Components

 In this menu, SGTs can be created and named according to their purpose.
-The name is locally significant to ISE at this time, and is not used in the RADIUS AV-Pair, however for sanity's sake, should match the Adaptive Policy Group name and number in dashboard.
+The name is locally significant to ISE at this time, and is not used in the RADIUS AV pair, however for sanity's sake, it should match the Adaptive Policy group name and number in dashboard.